← all posts

 How my agentic system actually works

-A live walkthrough I gave to a client today, written down.
-What sits where, why a blank workspace plus AI is not the system, and a seed prompt you can paste to start your own.
+A live walkthrough I gave to a client, written down.
+What sits where, why a blank workspace plus AI is not the system, the four layers that make it reliable, and a seed prompt you can paste to start your own.

 She has a job to automate (bug intake from Sentry, triage with an LLM, ticket creation in Jira, notification in Slack) and she wanted to know how I would build it.
 We ended up spending an hour on the screen.
 I realized I was explaining the same thing I get asked about every week.